On the strength of dependent products in the type theory of Martin-L\"of: A first-order reformulation of the -elimination rule

 By $\Pi$-\textsc{prop}-$\eta$, we have a term $ {\eta}(m) : \Id_{\Pi(A, B)}(m\c \lambda x.\, m \cdot x)$: so by substituting $T(d, m)$ along ${\eta}(m)$ we obtain a term \mbox{$ \mathsf{funsplit}(d, m) \defeq \mathsf{subst}\big({\eta}(m)\c T(d, m)\big) : C(m)$} as required.
 Moreover, when $m = \lambda(f)$, we obtain from $\Pi$-$\beta$ that $T(d\c \lambda(f)) = d(f)$, and from $\Pi$-\textsc{prop}-$\eta$-\textsc{comp} that ${\eta}(\lambda(f)) = r(\lambda(f))$; and so from \mbox{$\Id$\textsc{-subst-comp}}, we deduce that

 as required. \end{proof}

-\pgph Thus, in the presence of identity types, the \textsf{funsplit}-formulation of dependent products is equipotent with the \textsf{app}-formulation extended with the propositional $\eta$-rule.
-Note carefully the extent of this equipotence: it is at the level of \emph{provability} rather than at the level of \emph{proofs}.
-In other words, if we are given a $\textsf{funsplit}$ term, to which we apply Propositions~\ref{defapp} and \ref{defeta} to obtain terms $\textsf{app}$ and $\eta$; and then use Proposition~\ref{deffunsplit} on these terms to obtain a new term $\textsf{funsplit}'$, we should not expect $\textsf{funsplit}(d, m) = \textsf{funsplit}'(d, m)$ to hold.
-The best we can hope for is that
+\pgph Thus, in the presence of identity types, the \textsf{funsplit}-formulation of dependent products is equivalent with the \textsf{app}-formulation extended with the propositional $\eta$-rule.
+Note carefully that this equivalence is a \emph{propositional}, rather than \emph{definitional} one; which is to say that if we are given a $\textsf{funsplit}$ term, to which we apply Propositions~\ref{defapp} and \ref{defeta} to obtain terms $\textsf{app}$ and $\eta$, and then Proposition~\ref{deffunsplit} to obtain a new term $\textsf{funsplit}'$, we should not expect $\textsf{funsplit}(d, m) = \textsf{funsplit}'(d, m)$ to hold, but rather only that

-should hold; and this we may prove by an application of $\Pi$-\textsc{elim}.
+should be derivable.
+We may prove this by an application of $\Pi$-\textsc{elim}.